wavesjs/waves-ui/README.md

 # waves.js - ui

-## Default example
+## Basic Example

-A timeline that displays a waveform and a segmentation upon the waveform.
+A timeline that displays a waveform and a segmentation over it.

 ```
 // Create a timeline